-Plastic is considered a cheap material, which is why we quickly throw it away.
+Plastic is considered a cheap material that is easily discarded of.
 With all its consequences.
-We now realize the urgency of plastic as an environmental problem, but at the same time it is hard to imagine a world without plastic.
-Think of applications in the medical field, in the field of electricity, in cars and aircrafts and in household appliances.
+We currently realise the urgency of plastic as the cause of an environmental problem, but at the same time it is hard to imagine a world without it.
+For example, think of applications in the medical field, in the field of electricity, in cars and aircrafts and in household appliances.

-Designers can show us the way to look at plastic differently.
-When developing alternatives.
-By designing in such a way that plastic products last longer and are easier to separate and therefore easier to recycle.
-In devising methods and systems to collect plastic in a meaningful way.
-When reusing and upcycling plastic in new products.
-And certainly also when creating (emotional) value so that users experience plastic differently.
+Designers can show us how to look at plastic differently.
+By developing alternatives.
+By designing plastic products that are longer lasting, easier to separate and therefore easier to recycle.
+By devising methods and systems to collect plastic in a meaningful way.
+By reusing and upcycling plastic in new products.
+And, certainly, also when it comes to creating (emotional) value so that users experience plastic products differently.

 In a surprising and stimulating way, the Embassy of Rethinking Plastic shows the possibilities related to plastic, how to deal with it differently, and what kind of alternatives there are.
 Think of lampshades made from agricultural waste, plastic-like material based on human hair, and flowerpots made from recycled bottle caps fished from the Amsterdam canals.